MehulKChaudhari/react-dojo/README.md

-# React Dojo
+# JS Dojo

 A curated collection of React patterns, techniques, and best practices.
 Each example is self-contained and demonstrates a specific concept you can use in your projects.

 ## Overview

-React Dojo is a learning resource with practical, runnable examples.
+JS Dojo is a learning resource with practical, runnable examples.
 Each example focuses on a specific React concept or pattern, making it easy to understand and implement in your own projects.

 ## Examples